The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 The sympathetic nervous system uses norepinephrine to prepare the body to fight or run (flee).

-The sympathetic nervous system also uses norepinephrine to affect the organs of the body directly; such as increasing the heart rate and blood pressure, redirecting blood flow to the extremities (muscles of the arms & legs) and producing more glucose for energy.
+The sympathetic nervous system also uses norepinephrine to directly affect the body's organs, such as increasing the heart rate and blood pressure, redirecting blood flow to the extremities (muscles of the arms & legs), and producing more glucose for energy.

-While the stress response process is necessary for our survival – it’s relatively easy to see how this could create problems for many of us.
+While the stress response process is necessary for survival – it's relatively easy to see how this could create problems.

 Norepinephrine is an energizer and sets the tone for tension in the brain and body.

-Those of us with anxiety are often already tense and overly stressed – it doesn’t take much additional norepinephrine to send us over the edge into anxiety and panic.
+Those with anxiety are often already tense and overly stressed – it doesn't take much additional norepinephrine to send them over the edge into anxiety and panic.

 Norepinephrine becomes a problem when there is too much – creating tension and anxiety.